 It is quite common for the leg operated on to become swollen for six to twelve months.
 This is because it takes time for your leg to become used to the increased blood supply.
 If you are concerned, ask your GP or ask at your next clinic visit.

 I feel very tired after the surgery, should I be worried?

 It is your body’s way of recovering.
 You have had a major operation, which has been stressful for your body.
 It will probably take one to three weeks before you feel as well as you did before this surgery.
 Rest when you feel tired.

 Why do I need to return to your outpatient clinic?

-Smoking is very bad for the health of your blood vessels; it damages the arterial lining which allows the build up of plaque that can block the arteries therefore reducing the flow of blood.
+Smoking is very bad for the health of your blood vessels.
+It damages the arterial lining which allows the build up of plaque that causes the blockage.

 Giving up smoking (or cutting right down) is one of the best things you can do for your health.